All Collections

 With the cradlepoint powered off, connect all of the necessary antennas.

-• 2.4/5Ghz (Optional): Used for WiFi connectivity to the cradlepoint.
-Not all cradlepoints have this feature/antenna.
+• 2.4/5Ghz (Optional): Used for Wi-Fi connectivity to the Cradlepoint.
+Not all Cradlepoint routers have this feature/antenna.

 There may be several different antennas included with your Cradlepoint.
-Please review your Cradlepoint documentation to verify which type of antenna you should be using.
+Review your Cradlepoint documentation to verify which type of antenna you should be using.

-As a quick test to verify internet connectivity, connect an Ethernet cable to the LAN port of the cradlepoint and connect the other end to a laptop's Ethernet port.
-You should see a link light on the LAN port and your laptop should be able to reach the internet.
+As a quick test to verify internet connectivity, connect an Ethernet cable to the LAN port of the Cradlepoint and connect the other end to a laptop's Ethernet port.
+You should see a blink light on the LAN port and your laptop should be able to reach the internet.
 If not, wait another minute before performing basic network troubleshooting.

-If the management UI is reporting cellular connectivity issues, it's recommended to test the SIM card on a different type of device such as a cell phone.
-This will verify your SIM card is properly registered with your cellular carrier.
+Recommended.
+If the management UI is reporting cellular connectivity issues, test the SIM card on a different type of device, such as a cell phone.
+This verifies your SIM card is properly registered with your cellular carrier.

 Power on your Verkada camera

-Verkada cameras use industry-standard 802.3af power over ethernet (PoE).
-If you are using an outdoor Verkada camera in a cold-weather climate and require the built-in heater, you will need a PoE injector or switch that supports the higher-power 802.3at PoE+ standard.
-Contact us to discuss your options.
+Verkada cameras use industry-standard 802.3af Power over Ethernet (PoE).
+If you're using an outdoor Verkada camera in a cold-weather climate and require the built-in heater, you need a PoE injector or switch that supports the higher-power 802.3at PoE+ standard.
+Contact Verkada Support to discuss your options.

-If you decide to use a PoE injector, the LAN port on the cradlepoint will need to connect to the 'IN' port on the injector.
+If you decide to use a PoE injector, the LAN port on the Cradlepoint needs to connect to the 'IN' port on the injector.
 The 'OUT' port should be going to the Ethernet port on the Verkada camera.

-There are two ways to access the local management interface on your cradlepoint:
+There are 2 ways to access the local management interface on your Cradlepoint:

 Ethernet

-This management interface can be accessed by connecting an Ethernet cable directly into the LAN port of the cradlepoint to a laptop or desktop NIC.
-If your cradlepoint is running default settings, you should be able to access the management interface by going to http://192.168.0.1 via an internet browser.
+1. You can access the management interface by connecting an Ethernet cable directly into the LAN port of the Cradlepoint to a laptop or desktop NIC.
+If your Cradlepoint is running default settings, you should be able to access the management interface by going to http://192.168.0.1 via an internet browser.

 Default username: admin